solidjs/solid-docs-legacy/README.md

 All you have to do is retrieve the JSON file describing your favorite theme (see ./build/github-light.json for an example), paste it into the build folder and refer to it in the fetchReleases.ts file around line 158: const theme = await loadTheme(resolve(__dirname, 'your-theme.json'));.

 ## Importing Docs and Tutorials
+This section probably won't be relevant unless you're working on solid-site.
 The package exposes async functions to load the documentation using dynamic imports.

 ### `getSupported(resourcePath: string, lang?: string)`